Howard Rosenthal (political scientist)

-Howard Lewis Rosenthal (4 March 1939 – 28 July 2022) was an American political scientist who was professor of politics at New York University.
+Howard Lewis Rosenthal (March 4, 1939 – July, 28 2022) was an American political scientist who was professor of politics at New York University.
 He also taught at Carnegie-Mellon University and Princeton University, where he was the Roger Williams Straus professor of social sciences.

 Rosenthal is known for developing the multidimensional scaling application NOMINATE along with Keith T. Poole, a tool used by political scientists to compare the relative ideologies of current and past members of Congress.
 He authored numerous books and journal articles, including Partisan Politics, Divided Government, and the Economy with Alberto Alesina and Polarized America: The Dance of Ideology and Unequal Riches with Nolan McCarty and Keith T. Poole.

 His main areas of interest included the study of political economy, American politics, political methodology, and comparative politics.

-Education
+Early life and education

-After receiving his B.S. in Economics, Politics and Science in 1960 from Massachusetts Institute of Technology, Rosenthal went on to complete his Ph.D. in Political Science at MIT in 1964.
+Rosenthal was born on March 4, 1939, in Pittsburgh, Pennsylvania to Arnold Rosenthal and Elinor (Lewis) Rosenthal.

-Career
+He graduated from MIT with a Bachelor of Science degree in economics, politics, and science in 1960 and later a PhD in political science in 1964.

-Rosenthal taught at Carnegie Mellon University, Princeton University, and New York University.
+Academia

-Work
+Rosenthal taught briefly at the University California, Irvine before becoming a professor at Carnegie Mellon University from 1966 to 1993.
+He then taught at Princeton University from 1993 to 2005, and at New York University from 2005 to up until his death.

-As previously stated, Rosenthal wrote numerous influential books in the field of political science.
-These included:
+Rosenthal was known for his work in analyzing political polarization and developing new statistical methods to analyze data.
+Alongside Keith T. Poole, he developed the multidimensional scaling application NOMINATE, a tool used by political scientists to compare the relative ideologies of current and past members of Congress.